Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 Drakonas is not a big or particularly important village in Crete, however, in the last years, it became famous for hosting one of the best restaurants on the island.

-The dishes are delicious and the cooking methods are more than original but don’t get there too late or you won’t find much!
+The dishes are delicious, and the cooking methods are more than original.
+But don’t get there too late, or you won’t find much!

 Where to Stay near Therisos Gorge

-Moreover, staying in Therisos, you wouldn’t be more than 15 km from the center of Chania, making it relaxing enough but still close to the center for evening walks and interesting things to do in the old town.
-These are some of the places you should consider in the area:
+Moreover, staying in Therisos, you would be at most 15 km from the center of Chania, making it relaxing enough but still close to the center for evening walks and interesting things to do in the old town.

 Click here for more information and to get the latest prices.